mlab-lattice/lattice/docs/devel/building.md

 )
 ```

 This defines a rule `foo`.
-The target produced by by this rule depends on the build file's location to the `WORKSPACE` file.
+The target produced by by this rule depends on the build file's location relative to the `WORKSPACE` file.

 For example, say the project looked like this, with the each `BUILD` file looking like above: